andlimey/blog/content/posts/insuring-yourself-against-undesirable-events.md

 2. How long must the protection be?
 3. Why are they necessary?

-> A caveat, the subsequent sections are my own opinions.
+> A caveat, the opinions expressed here are my own.
 Everyone’s financial situation is different.
 You should seek professional advice from an advisor to better determine the types of insurance you need.

 ### Death/Total Permanent Disability (TPD)